net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.23.1
+- Fixed issue with kerbals not suffering any penalties when a ship processed in the background has locked snack tins.
+- Experienced kerbals can now process inputs and outputs without affecting ElectricCharge consumption.

 1.23.0
 - You can now disable Snacks/Soil resource processing if desired.
 Just rename Snacks.cfg to Snacks.txt in the LifeSupportResources folder.